CURRENT REVISION: 07/18/2022

 NIGHT INSPECTION

-All vehicles applying for a night license must return to the DMV after dark for a demonstration of your radical night illumination.
+All vehicles applying for a night license must return to the DMV after dark to demonstrate their radical night illumination.
 For night inspection, please arrive at the DMV early enough before closing to allow your vehicle to be inspected.
 The DMV will close the line when we estimate the number of remaining vehicles will take us the amount of time until closing to inspect.

 ZIPLINE INSPECTION